Dodgers vs. Padres Player Props Betting Odds

-Player props are available for Xander Bogaerts and Freddie Freeman, among others, when the San Diego Padres host the Los Angeles Dodgers at PETCO Park on Sunday at 7:10 PM ET.
+Player props are available for Freddie Freeman and Juan Soto, among others, when the Los Angeles Dodgers host the San Diego Padres at Dodger Stadium on Friday at 10:10 PM ET.

 Bet on this matchup or its props with DraftKings!